[Disclosure: Cards from our partners are reviewed below.]

 Remember, credit cards with the best terms and conditions generally require a good credit score, so if you’re looking to avoid foreign transaction fees and your credit is not so hot, you may want to work on your scores before you apply.
 You can view two of your credit scores for free on Credit.com.
 Your scores come with a credit report snapshot that will help you identify areas of opportunity for boosting your scores.
 In general, you can improve your credit by paying down debt, disputing credit report errors and waiting a bit for your standing to improve.

-At publishing time, the Capital One Quicksilver, Discover it, Capital One VentureOne Rewards, Barclaycard Ring, Capital One Venture Rewards and Barclaycard Arrival Plus World Elite Mastercard credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Capital One Quicksilver, Discover it, Capital One VentureOne Rewards, Barclaycard Ring, Capital One Venture Rewards, Barclaycard Arrival Plus World Elite Mastercard and Chase Sapphire Preferred credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, these relationships do not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.